Cameron seeks arms deals, says supports Arab Spring

 High on his agenda will be selling the BAE Systems-built Eurofighter Typhoon fighter jet.

-Saudi Arabia has also signaled it might place a second substantial order of Typhoons on top of the 72 jets it has already acquired, Cameron’s office said.
+Saudi Arabia has also signalled it might place a second substantial order of Typhoons on top of the 72 jets it has already acquired, Cameron’s office said.

 However, the British prime minister’s trip is complicated by human rights issues as Gulf nations struggle to contain protests inspired by the Arab Spring and Western nations weigh up their own strategic and commercial interests.